BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 The interviews also revealed the search terminology as well as the current places where people were looking to understand the security of wallets.

 {% include picture.html
-   image = "assets/images/guide/case-studies/wallet-scrutiny/research-findings-wallet-scrutiny.png"
+   image = "assets/images/guide/case-studies/walletscrutiny/walletscrutiny-research-results.png"
-   retina = "assets/images/guide/case-studies/wallet-scrutiny/research-findings-wallet-scrutiny@2x.png"
+   retina = "assets/images/guide/case-studies/walletscrutiny/walletscrutiny-research-results@2x.png"
-   mobile = "assets/images/guide/case-studies/wallet-scrutiny/research-findings-wallet-scrutiny-mobile.png"
+   mobile = "assets/images/guide/case-studies/walletscrutiny/walletscrutiny-research-results-mobile.png"
+   mobileRetina = "assets/images/guide/case-studies/walletscrutiny/walletscrutiny-research-results-mobile@2x.png"
    alt-text = "Research findings showing the search methods and seo terminology used by people" width = 800 height = 220